bitpwr/grpc-lotr/talk/slides.md

 <!--
 today I gonna tell you about gRPC and how it works
 It is a very large library, will cover the basics

--->
+I wil explain concept using code examples - a lot of code -->

 ---